Why Killing Bed Bugs with Electric Bed Bug Heaters Is Always the Most Effective Method

 Once DDT was banned from use due to environmental concerns in 1972 the pesticide industry was forced to become more creative and develop safer ways to combat all insects including bed bugs.

-At first, the intial classes of EPA approved pesticides were very effective in killing bed bugs but then normal evolution took over.
+At first, the initial classes of EPA approved pesticides were very effective in killing bed bugs but then normal evolutionary processes started happening.
 Bed bugs eventually developed resistance to the pesticides designed to kill them similar to the way human bacterium have developed resistance to the antibiotics designed to kill them

 The outdated pesticides have now become annoyances to bed bugs, unless there is direct contact with the bed bugs which causes the bed bugs to scatter to avoid the pesticides.
 This causes the problem to be less localized, in maybe one bedroom or unit, and more widespread especially in multi-unit buildings.

-The pesticide-resistant adult bed bugs pass their resistance on to their bed bug children via their DNA who would then pass it on to their offspring.
+The pesticide-resistant adult bed bugs pass their resistance on to their bed bug children via their DNA who then pass it on to their children.

-An arms race of sorts has ensued between the bed bugs and the pesticide manufacturers.
+An arms race of sorts has ensued between the bed bugs and the toxic pesticide manufacturers.

 The pesticide companies continue to fail at developing new formulations that will kill bed bugs and the EPA has fallen behind in approving new classes of pesticides that kill bugs.